 Ability to move work quickly between repositories is built into Git.
 It is possible to move an entire history line from, say Visual Studio Team Services to GitHub using standard Git commands.
 This is something not easily doable with SVN or Perforce.

 Simply put, with Git you need more steps to move your work to the server, even in simple cases.
 With traditional source control systems you record the changes using the “commit” command.
 With Git you also need to “push” your work to origin, which is easy to forget.
 This is not a theoretical concern: every developer in my team, myself included, had cases when they forgot to push the code to origin.
-You commit locally, you get distracted, and voila: your college comes to you with “I pulled the latest, but I can’t see your changes!”.
+You commit locally, you get distracted, and voila: your colleague comes to you with “I pulled the latest, but I can’t see your changes!”.

 Unlike SVN, Git requires you to explicitly specify which modified files you want to check in.
 Fortunately, this is a problem only for strict command line environments.
 Most tools automate the task of finding modified files and adding them to “the index” before check in.